 Health Equity Brit (covenant)

-Updated November 18, 2024 by Rabbi Miriam Geronimus & the CJC Gatherings Team
+Updated February 24, 2026 by Rabbi Miriam Geronimus & the CJC Access Team

-At this point in the pandemic, we have shifted our policy toward health equity more broadly, not only in terms of COVID-19.
-We are committed to minimizing the risk of illness of any kind for folks who are immunocompromised.
+We are committed to protecting our community and minimizing the risk of illness for folks who are immunocompromised.
 We ask that you prioritize the ways your actions impact the health of others by following the brit (covenant) below.

-CJC will continue to provide KN95 (or similar) masks and hand sanitizer.
+CJC will provide KN95 (or similar) masks and hand sanitizer at all events.
 We will use a medical-grade HEPA filter when indoors, and gather outdoors when possible.
-At all indoor events with meals that take place during COVID-19 surges, we will make sure to have designated socially-distant and/or outdoor eating areas for those who prefer.
+At all indoor events with meals, we will make sure to have designated socially-distant and/or outdoor eating areas for those who prefer.
 We cannot completely eliminate risk, and we urge you to make decisions about in-person attendance that are best for you and your loved ones.

 Health Equity Brit (covenant)